Read more about InAlienable.

 However, those who filed the lawsuit steadily lost any of the complainants willing to testify about the accusations.
 They were given until January to substitute a new representative of the claims to "pursue a claim of constitutionally inadequate mental health care," but were unable to do so, requiring them to withdraw their claims of excessive force, restraints and isolation.

-If there is an upside to this story, it is that local officials in Northern Virginia the Department of Health and Human Services when it came looking for a site for a new 440 bed facility to detain immigrant youth long-term in August 2019.
+If there is an upside to this story, it is that local officials in Northern Virginia turned down the Department of Health and Human Services when it came looking for a site for a new 440 bed facility to detain immigrant youth long-term in August 2019.
 The public outrage over Shenandoah Valley was enough for officials to find some courage and keep DHS at arms-length.
 It is not clear that the new facility will even get built at this point - though ORR was still looking at potential sites in Texas and Arizona.

 The reality, however, is that the abuse of children in custody is excessive and systemic, and continues.
 And this must change.
-From May 2019 to U.S. Civil Rights Commission on SVJC:
+From May 2019 testimony to U.S. Civil Rights Commission on SVJC:

 it is critical to note that current regulations or laws in the state of Virginia were insufficiently stringent to prevent many of the egregious violations experienced by the immigrant children at SVJC.
 Unlike many states and facilities that have outlawed its use, Virginia permits the use of the restraint chair.
 It permits extended solitary confinement of children, including those suffering from trauma or mental health needs, for 72 hours at a stretch and up to 5 days with proper notification to facility administration – far beyond the time period countenanced by any medical, psychological or juvenile detention best practice.
 Experts (even including the SVJC psychiatrist), advocates, and detention staff members all agree that these punitive measures result in lasting harm to youth.
 Stringent federal standards are needed to ensure safe and humane conditions in those states where the regulations are lax.
 We urge the Commission to study the extent to which immigrant children in ORR custody are in facilities which are adhering to weak state regulations, and, consistent with the Attorney General’s Report and well- established professional standards, to advocate for alternatives to detention and, where that may not be possible, for federal policies and practices that require immigrant children to be placed in trauma-informed environments that strictly limit the use of restraints, solitary confinement or other essentially punitive and harmful approaches. (emphasis added).